sfei/sfb_dfm/README.md

  7) generate the wind inputs using the following repository:
         1_Nutrient_Share/2_Data_NUTRIENTS/SFEI_Wind/
         (link: https://drive.google.com/drive/folders/1e0GGrld8uqjpnBkHCtsQK4-BVl9e1G3G?usp=share_link)
-    check the README.txt and Documentation folder to learn how this repo works, or skip ahead and just modify and run the python script /SFEI_Wind/Wind4DFlow-SFB-UTC/generate_amu_amv_4SFB.py to generate the input files you need. the files are generated in the same folder as this script, and you can pick the name. if you end up with an empty file, you're going to need to download and process more wind data, and you will have to read about how to do that in the documentation folder.
+    check the README.txt and Documentation folder to learn how this repo works, or skip ahead and just modify and run the python script /SFEI_Wind/Wind4DFlow-SFB-UTC/generate_amu_amv_4SFB_nearbay_stations_only.py to generate the input files you need. the files are generated in the same folder as this script, and you can pick the name. if you end up with an empty file, you're going to need to download and process more wind data, and you will have to read about how to do that in the documentation folder. note we used to use the file generate_amu_amv_4SFB.py, which used wind from 52 stations around the bay, but in summer 2024 we switched to generate_amu_amv_4SFB_nearbay_stations_only.py which excludes stations that are far from the bay and uses nearest neighbor interpolation instead of linear or natural neighbor, for simplicity. this switch was motivated by improvement of temperature predictions but we did not really properly test whether it improves things, because it was coupled with other changes. nevertheless, it seems like a better idea to only use nearby wind stations and to use a simpler form of interpolation

  8) generate the meteorlogical inputs using the following repository:
         1_Nutrient_Share/2_Data_NUTRIENTS/SFEI_Meteo/
         (link: https://drive.google.com/drive/folders/1vph_vQT1CL5BlgomudxDm-58BNfksLQZ?usp=sharing)
-    sorry, there isn't great documentation for this repo but it's pretty simple. a quick overview is that it contains scripts to download shortwave radiation and relative humidity data from the gridMET dataset, and use those data plus air temperature data from our SFEI_Wind repo, to create an atmospheric forcing input file in the format DFM wants. first look in this folder to make sure you have the data you need:
-       /SFEI_Meteo/Datasets/gridMET/
-    and if you need to download newer data use the metdata_wget.sh shell script (you'll need a terminal emulator to do this on a Windows computer, sorry! once you have the data you need, generate your input file using this script:
-        /SFEI_Meteo/Meteo4DFlow-SFB-UTC/generate_hac_4SFB_curvilinear.py
-    the files are generated in the same folder as this script, and you can pick the name
+    use the script generate_hac_4SFB_curvilinear_station_data_based.py to generate the hac.tem input file (the meteorological forcing).
+This script replaces the original air temperature (which was from all 52 wind stations) with air temperatures at NDBC stations only (which are on the water).
+Also replace relative humidity from the gridmet dataset with relative humidity from a set of CIMIS and ASOS stations that are not on the water but are closest to the water.
+Finally use CIMIS measurements of shortwave radiation to compute cloudiness instead of the daily gridMET dataset, taking care to line up the daily curves in time since sometimes an offset creates crazy cloudiness values.
+Use simple nearest neighbor interpolation for all three parameters.
+The data that feeds into this script is all in the SFEI_Wind repository.
+Note we updated our meteorlogical forcing in summer 2024, and this drastically improves the temperature predictions in our model.
+The old approach used air temperatures from all 52 wind stations, and used the gridMET dataset to estimate cloudiness and relative humidity.

   9) upload the wind and meterological forcing files to the following location:
         /run_path/run_folder/runs/run_name/bc_files/